 On the other hand, the CSS also takes into account extenuating circumstances, such as medical expenses that may limit your ability to pay tuition.
 The aim of the CSS is not to reduce your financial aid package, but rather to provide a complete picture of your family’s ability to pay for college.

-Should I complete the FAFSA, CSS profile, or both?
+Should I Complete the FAFSA, CSS Profile, or Both?

 Every student applying to attend a university in the USA should submit the FAFSA.
 There are free grants, work-study, and loans, which offer the best options for most students because many forms of federal aid don’t have to be paid back.
-Also, federal student loans provide much favorable interest rates and repayment terms than private student loans and even state or institutional loans.
+Also, federal student loans provide much more favorable interest rates and repayment terms than private student loans and even state or institutional loans.